keyboard_arrow_up

 Pressure Transducers in the 1800s

-Transducers, sensors and transmitters have been necessary since the Steam Age.
-Pressure transducers in particular trace their history back to the 1800s, after others had discovered pressure, but before electricity had really taken off.
-First, scientists began discovering those materials that can transduce magnetic and electric fields.
-For example, in 1842, James P. Joule learned that a magnetic field will cause an iron bar to constrict.
+Transducers, sensors, and transmitters have been essential since the Steam Age.
+The development of pressure transducers dates back to the 1800s, following the discovery of pressure but before widespread use of electricity.
+Early scientific research focused on materials that could transduce magnetic and electric fields.
+In 1842, James P. Joule demonstrated that a magnetic field could cause an iron bar to contract.

 Pressure Transducers in the 1900s

-Since the 1950s, pressure transducers have made substantial improvements.
-Today, advancements in materials and technology have allowed sensors and transducers to become smaller and more accurate.
-For example, a typical pressure sensor is about a cubic inch in size but miniature sensors can be less than 1/100th that size.
-Most are accurate with less than one percent margin of error.
-Modern materials include: ceramic, copper, stainless steel and various other metals.
+Since the 1950s, pressure transducers have advanced significantly.
+Modern technology and new materials have allowed sensors and transducers to become smaller and more precise.
+While a typical pressure sensor is about a cubic inch, miniature sensors can be less than 1/100th of that size, with accuracy often within one percent.
+Today’s pressure transducers use materials such as ceramic, copper, stainless steel, and other metals.

 Design of Pressure Transducers